 Is it worth it?
 Well, that depends on your grilling needs, the features you want, your budget and more.
 Let's open up the hood and take a look.

 Weber Genesis EPX-335 review: price and availability

-This jaw-dropping price makes it one of the most expensive grills that money can buy — though it's a superior product that you will likely have forever.
-If grilling is important to you, and you can afford the top-of-the-line model, the lifetime investment may just be worth it.
+The jaw-dropping price makes it one of the most expensive grills that money can buy — though Weber would say it's a superior product that you will likely have forever, or at least a lifetime.
+If grilling is important to you, and you can afford the top-of-the-line model, the long-term investment may just be worth it.

 Weber Genesis EPX-335 review: unboxing and assembly

 There's no way around it (almost literally): the Weber Genesis EPX-335 is enormous.
 It’s 62 inches wide, 27 inches deep and 48.5 inches tall (157x69x123cm), and it weighs in at a corpulent 210 pounds (95kg).

 Unsurprisingly, this is a huge, heavy grill, and it comes in a big, burdensome box that the delivery worker and I struggled to lug up the steps to my house.
 Once it had been deposited onto the porch, I opened the box to more easily transport the individual pieces to the backyard where the grill would reside — and presumably become part of the structural integrity of the property.

 The assembly guide says two people are required, and I would second that guidance.
 After unboxing and laying out all of the parts — a dozen core components, as well as the myriad screws, nuts, washers, fasteners and other hardware accessories — my teammate and I set about putting the thing together.